LoginRadius/engineering-portal/content/blog/handling-cheapest-fuel-data/index.md

 ![e](e.png)

 Distributed storage is just a concept and some companies have launched different software or products that work on this concept which solve the problem of Big Data.
 One such company is **APACHE and the software APACHE HADOOP**.
-The Apache Hadoop software library is a framework that allows for the distributed processing of large data sets across clusters of computers using simple programming models.
-It is designed to scale up from single servers to thousands of machines, each offering local computation and storage.
+The Apache Hadoop software is a collection of libraries that provides facility to create clusters/network of systems following the distributed system.
+It can be used in processing the huge data distributes in thousands of machines, each offering local computation and storage.